• Best Fall Recipes

 Roast pork sliced for serving on an oval platter with Dijon mustard sauce.

-Chef's Tip: Let's talk about cooking oil.
+Chef's Tip on Cooking oil.
 What not to use?
 It's best avoid seed oils or vegetable oils.
-They are really not healthy because they are inflammatory, often refined with chemicals, plus many use GMO crops.
+They are really not healthy because they are inflammatory, often refined with chemicals, plus most use GMO crops.
 I use olive oil for most of my cooking needs (yes olive oil is more safe and stable than many say).
 Coconut oil is good, where the flavor works.
 A terrific fat for higher heat cooking?
 Ghee, made from butter.
 It's a clarified pure fat (no water) and it is lactose and casein-free.
-Make it yourself with my recipe (or buy it).
+And a favorite?
+This clean, healthy, neutral oil.

 What do you eat with roast pork tenderloin?
 Just about anything!
 Here are my suggestions for serving: